Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride: Results and discussion

 \section{Results and discussion}

-Commercially available hBN grown via chemical vapor deposition (CVD) from Graphene Supermarket was transferred onto a Quantifoil\textsuperscript{\texttrademark} TEM Au grid with 2~µm diameter holes, as in Ref.~\cite{ahmadpour_monazam_substitutional_2019}.
-Prior to insertion into the microscope, the samples were baked at ca. 150°C for ca. 12~h in vacuum.
+Commercially available hBN grown via chemical vapor deposition (CVD) from Graphene Supermarket (CVD1) and Sigma-Aldrich (CVD2), as well as mechanically exfoliated hBN from HQ Graphene, was transferred onto Quantifoil\textsuperscript{\texttrademark} TEM Au grids with 2~µm diameter holes (see Methods).
+Unless otherwise mentioned, the experiments were carried out with CVD1 samples.
+Prior to insertion into the microscope, the samples were baked at 150°C for about 12~h in vacuum.
 The modified Nion UltraSTEM 100 in Vienna~\cite{hotz_ultra-high_2016}, an aberration-corrected scanning transmission electron microscopy (STEM) instrument, was used for the experiments.
 Images were recorded with the medium-angle annular dark-field (MAADF) detector.
-The base pressure in the sample chamber is in the order of $10^{-10}$~mbar, and atomic-resolution imaging can be maintained to up to a pressure of ca. $4\times 10^{-6}$~mbar~\cite{leuthner2019scanning}.
+The base pressure in the sample chamber is in the order of $10^{-10}$~mbar, and atomic-resolution imaging can be maintained to up to a pressure of $4\times 10^{-6}$~mbar~\cite{leuthner2019scanning}.
 Acceleration voltages of 60~kV and 80~kV were used for imaging.

-The effect of prolonged imaging at 60~kV is shown in Fig.~\ref{fig: Figure 1}(a).
-When hBN is imaged continuously in UHV at 60~kV, defects emerge~\cite{bui_creation_2023} and grow into pores.
-However, no preference for either boron- or nitrogen-terminated edges is seen, and the pores appear round or slightly hexagonal, in contrast to other reported room-temperature experiments~\cite{jin2009fabrication,meyer2009selective,ryu2015atomic,dai_evolution_2023,byrne2025atomic,yin_triangle_2010,cretu_inelastic_2015,gilbert_fabrication_2017,alem2009atomically,xu_nucleation_2022}.
-To ensure that this is not due to the lower acceleration voltage, as most of the previous studies were conducted at 80~kV or higher~\cite{kotakoski2010electron,meyer2009selective,gilbert_fabrication_2017}, we repeated the experiment at 80~kV (Fig.~\ref{fig: Figure 1}(b)).
-This resulted in similar pore shapes, but the pores grow faster at the higher voltage (with respect to the electron fluence).